Our Time Down Here: History

 In January 2012 they announced that their second studio album, "Midnight Mass", would be released on 6 March 2012, along with a series of UK headlining tour dates.
 Gould cited his intention for the sound of the record to be "if Green Day created a punk rock opera", doing so by embracing more theatrical influences, such as The Rise and Fall of Ziggy Stardust and the Spiders from Mars by David Bowie, the Art of Drowning by AFI, Good Mourning by the Alkaline Trio and Energy.
 Lyrically, the album was based on love letters written by Gould's step-mother's broker and his wife, which Gould had found while clearing out the man's room after he a stroke.
 Soon after this event, the man died, and while attending the funeral Gould met his ex-wife and children, whom he discovered no longer lived with due to turning violent after his previous stroke.
 The album's opening track "7th October 1984" was made up entirely of words from the letters.
 In May of the same year, they opened the Macbeth stage at Slam Dunk Festival.

 In 2013 they announced the dates for their final tour, with support by Grader, and would take place between 30 May and 6 June of the same year.

-On 8 November 2022, the band announced a one-off reunion show at the Joiners, Southampton, due to take place on 10 December 2022.
+On 8 November 2022, the band announced a one-off reunion show at the Joiners, Southampton, which then took place on 10 December 2022.